Momcozy vs. Baby Brezza vs. Grownsy: Bottle Washer Comparison and Review

 What to keep in mind

-- Requires proprietary detergent tablets: Baby Brezza recommends their own brand of low-suds tablets, which is an ongoing cost of about $0.16 per tablet.
+- Requires proprietary detergent tablets: Baby Brezza recommends their own brand of low-suds, baby-safe tablets (60 included), which cost about $0.16 per tablet.

-- Noise level: According to parent reviews, this machine is a bit louder than Momcozy KleanPal.
+- Noise level: According to parent reviews, this machine operates a bit louder than Momcozy.

 How much you can expect to spend or earn